‘Only to be Consumed’ in Canada

 Like, let me give you an example.

-I don't know if you've seen Gremlins 2, but there is a scene in Gremlins 2 where Billy Peltzer, the hero of the movie, is explaining the rules of the gremlins, which is that like, you can't get water on them or they'll multiply.
+I don't know if you've seen Gremlins 2, but there is a scene in Gremlins 2 where Billy Peltzer, the hero of the movie, is explaining the rules of the gremlins, which is that, like, you can't get water on them or they'll multiply.

 They can't eat after midnight or they'll turn into scaly green monsters.
+They hate bright light.

-So he's explaining all the rules and one of the people he's talking to says, oh, wait a minute.
+So he's explaining all the rules.
+And one of the people he's talking to says, oh, wait a minute.

+They can't eat after midnight?
 What if they're eating in an airplane and they cross a time zone?
+I mean, it's always midnight somewhere.

+And before Billy can answer, this guy is attacked by a gremlin.
 And I have been thinking about and arguing about this question since June of 1990.

 So yeah, it's a small question, but I'm invested.

-And I asked An, what would make this feel resolved for you?
+And I asked An,

+what would make this feel resolved for you?
 There are a couple of ways I could consider this solved.

 I would love to know the real story behind why it is on there, who made the decision or why the decision was made,